eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 ```shell
 cleos push action eosio.token issue '[ "eosio", "1000000000.0000 SYS", "memo" ]' -p eosio@active
 ```

-Output:

 ```shell
 executed transaction: a53961a566c1faa95531efb422cd952611b17d728edac833c9a55582425f98ed  128 bytes  432 us
 #   eosio.token <= eosio.token::issue           {"to":"eosio","quantity":"1000000000.0000 SYS","memo":"memo"}
 ```

 [[note | Note]]
-| _As a point of interest, from an economic point of view, moving token from reserve into circulation, such as by issuing tokens, is an inflationary action.
-Issuing tokens is just one way that inflation can occur._
+| _As a point of interest, from an economic point of view, token movement from reserve into circulation, by issuing tokens, is an inflationary action.
+The tokens issuance is just one way for inflation to occur._

-### **1.12.
-Set the eosio.system contract**
+### 1.12.
+Deploy the system contracts

-**Activate the `PREACTIVATE_FEATURE` protocol**

 All new protocol upgrade features require a special protocol feature (codenamed `PREACTIVATE_FEATURE`) to be activated.
 It is also required for an updated version of the system contract that makes use of the functionality introduced by that feature to be deployed.

+### 1.12.1.
+Activate the `PREACTIVATE_FEATURE` protocol

-To activate the special protocol `PREACTIVATE_FEATURE`:
+To activate the special protocol `PREACTIVATE_FEATURE` launch the following command:

 ```shell
 curl --request POST \